Stochastic Gradient Descent for Nonparametric Additive Regression: Introduction

 \subsection{Stochastic Gradient Descent}

-Stochastic Gradient Descent (SGD) is a cornerstone optimization algorithm in machine learning, popular for its computational efficiency and ability to enhance generalization, especially in complex tasks such as training deep neural networks \citep{Goodfellow-et-al-2016}.
-Recently, SGD-based methods have gained traction in nonparametric regression, focusing on settings where the regression function belongs to a Reproducing Kernel Hilbert Space (RKHS) and the estimators leverage kernel methods \citep{4406a3ce-1e59-3ed8-8c25-9f7d75b81f14, 6842642, article}.
-Despite their popularity, kernel-based SGD approaches often encounter significant computational and memory storage challenges.
+Stochastic Gradient Descent (SGD) is a cornerstone optimization algorithm in machine learning, well known for its computational efficiency and its ability to enhance generalization, particularly in complex tasks such as training deep neural networks \citep{Goodfellow-et-al-2016}.
+Theoretical properties of SGD have been extensively studied in the context of linear regression \citep{jain2018parallelizing, ge2019step}, including in overparameterized settings \citep{zou2021benefits, zou2021benign, wu2022last}.
+More recently, SGD-based methods have attracted considerable attention in nonparametric regression, where the regression function is assumed to belong to a Reproducing Kernel Hilbert Space (RKHS) and estimators are constructed via kernel methods \citep{4406a3ce-1e59-3ed8-8c25-9f7d75b81f14, 6842642, article}. \citet{zhang2025learning} also investigates the minimax optimality of kernel-based SGD under certain model misspecifications.
+Despite their popularity, kernel-based SGD methods often suffer from substantial computational and memory burdens (see Section~\ref{subsec:univariate} for further details).

 To alleviate some of these difficulties, \cite{zhang2022sieve} assumed the regression function lives in a Sobolev ellipsoid (also a RKHS), and circumvented the use of kernels by instead learning the coefficients of an orthogonal basis expansion of $ f $.
 They proposed an interesting online scheme, \emph{Sieve-SGD}, and showcased its minimal memory storage requirements (up to a logarithmic factor), low computational complexity, and optimal theoretical performance (in terms of the sample size).
-While the authors also proposed an estimator using Sieve-SGD for additive nonparametric models, they did not provide specific details on parameter selection and its theoretical performance was not explored.
+In a subsequent work, \citet{zhang2023online} further investigated parameter selection, providing examples in the context of Sieve-SGD.
+Although \citet{zhang2022sieve} also proposed an extension of Sieve-SGD to nonparametric additive models, they did not offer explicit guidance on parameter choices, and the corresponding theoretical guarantees were not established.